 Let me tell you about my fucking feeeeelssss for this book.
 It’s so beautiful and heart-wrenching.
 It’s perfect.
 The center of this book is tragedy.
 It is the sun this story rotates around.

 Honestly, there’s is nothing but tragedy – from the events to the characters to the town they live in.
 Tragic.
-Like in every way a girl in high school in 1995 would have said it.

 The Good Daughter is an in-your-face, visceral experience, that is as much disturbing and unflinching, as it is heartbreaking and human.
 I emotionally connected with this book more than I have any book in a really long time.